streamdata-gallery-organizations/standard-chartered/_listings/standard-chartered/cibservices2bapiv1banksscbreferencedefaultbranches-post-postman.md

             "body": {
               "mode": "raw"
             },
-            "description": "The “GetBankCode” API returns list of Bank Codes for the specified combination of “Country”, “City” and “Bank” combination.
-The data will contain the “Bank Code(s)” as well as the address for the Bank & Branch."
+            "description": "The ???GetBankCode???
+API returns list of Bank Codes for the specified combination of ???Country???, ???City??? and ???Bank??? combination.
+The data will contain the ???Bank Code(s)??? as well as the address for the Bank & Branch."
           },
           "response": [
             {